Elysia-ff/FFXIV_RotationHelper/README.md

 ### Notice ::
 Not support for potions, gatherer nor crafter.

-I couldn't tested if this plugin is working properly because I'm on kor server which isn't updated for ShB.
+I couldn't test if this plugin is working properly because I'm on kor server which isn't updated for ShB.

 Let me know if there's something wrong.